 The Saturation control provides a satisfying color boost or, when taken too far, a garish appearance to your photographs.
-Although the degree of change is subject to your own personal taste, an amount of 10 to 20 is acceptable for most images.
+Although the degree of change is subject to your own personal taste, an amount of about 10 to 20 is recommended for most images.

 Basic Rules For Hue/Saturation

-1 Adjust Hue in small amounts to correct color and adjust in large amounts to drastically change color.
+- Adjust Hue in small amounts to correct color and adjust in large amounts to drastically change color.

-2 Saturation changes the intensity of a color; adjustments between 10 and 20 will offer an accept-able range.
+- Saturation changes the intensity of a color; adjustments between 10 and 20 will offer an accept-able range.

-3 Saturation features a Master control in addition to individual color adjustments.
+- Saturation features a Master control in addition to individual color adjustments.

 - Extreme adjustments of Saturation cause problems, ranging from harsh color to increased noise and grain, to edge “halos.”